isaacmirandacampos/web-drinkoffee/README.md

-# It's my personal website
+# It's my personal website | Drinkoffee

-Created with astro to training my skills, and to have a place to share my thoughts and projects.
+Created with Astro to train my skills, and to have a place to share my thoughts and projects.

-Initially I'm started the project to learn about Astro and TailwindCSS to understand the technologies, but then I liked the idea of using the project for a portfolio.
+Initially I started the project to learn about Astro and TailwindCSS to understand the technologies, but then I liked the idea of using the project for a portfolio.

 ## Technologies used